 SWK 672 Community Organization and Planning (3 0-3).
 Provides an overview of the concepts and philosophy of community organizing and planning in a multicultural society.
-Enhances an overall understanding of the social, political, and economic environments that shape and society.
-Enhances an overall understanding of the socia political, and economic environments that shape and structure communities and organizations affecting people.
+Enhances an overall understanding of the social, community organizing and planning in a multicultural society.
+Enhances an overall understanding of the social, political, and economic environments that shape and structure communities and organizations affecting people.

 SWK 673 Strategies of Community Organization (3-0-3).

 Prepares students with knowledge and skills in intervention strategies and tactics of organizing communities; utilizes strategies for citizen involvement, empowering community advocacy.